 We laughed, but it turned out she was completely serious.
 When you're paying 80B a night and yet they won't supply a 2B roll of toilet paper for the 20-odd people sharing the bathroom, it seemed a bit ridiculous.

 But then, this appeared to be an approach deeply engrained within the Bolivian hotelier culture!
 In La Paz, on the Salt Flats, even in some restaurants, toilet paper was a precious and revered commodity!
 If you asked for some for your room, a small sheet would begrudgingly be given, if you were lucky.
-In other places, you had to pay 2Bs for a roll.
+In other places, you had to pay.
 This wasn't the case anywhere else we travelled in South America.

 So, dear traveller, never go anywhere in Bolivia - not even you own hostel or hotel bathroom - without some toilet paper in your bag!

 #3 coca leaves are legit, cocaine is not